 - In a large saucepan, whisk together the cream, 1/2 cup milk, sugar, and lemon zest.
 Scrape vanilla seeds from bean into saucepan then toss in the the bean.
 Bring to a simmer over medium heat, whisking until sugar dissolves.
 Remove from heat; cover and let steep for 10 minutes.

 - Bring cream mixture back to a simmer, adding the gelatin mixture and stir until dissolved.
 Strain out the vanilla bean and pour among ramekins.

 - Chill uncovered for six hours until panna cotta is set.
 Then cover overnight in the fridge.

 - Add the raspberries, sugar, and water to a small pot and bring to a boil over medium high heat.
 Stir to break up the fruit and ensure that all the sugar is dissolved.

-- Pour ⅓ of the mixture over a fine mesh sieve and press the sauce into a bowl.
+- Pour 1/3 of the raspberry mixture over a fine mesh sieve and press the sauce into a bowl.
 Discard the seeds.
 Continue to press out the syrup until all the seeds are removed.
 Store in the fridge to cool.
 Add a few raspberries to the sauce, but only once it is cold.